-The Year in Computing will especially be of interest to students if;
+The Year in Computing will especially be of interest to you if;

-- they are interested in studying computing AND their current degree,
+- you are interested in studying computing AND their current degree,

-- they would like to get prepared for a career in tech,
+- you would like to get prepared for a career in tech,

-- they are interested in exploring the frontiers of their subject and computing,
+- you are interested in exploring the frontiers of their subject and computing,

-- they want to learn how to be creative with computing.
+- you want to learn how to be creative with computing.